Do you know what it is to live in your highest values?

 People who are living their lives out of alignment with their highest life priorities feel (to varying degrees) frustrated, challenged, at a loss, uncertain, lacking direction, unmotivated, apathetic, depressed, anxious, disconnected and not in flow.
 Again, this is irrespective of the external circumstances.

-After studying human behaviour and applying its principles for over 30 years and coaching in the field for more than 17 years now, my husband Rob and I have identified fourteen Life Priorities, the unique combinations of which drive the behaviour of every human on the planet.
+After studying human behaviour and applying its principles for over 30 years, as well as coaching in the same fields for more than 18 years, my husband Rob and I have identified 14 life priorities which are the unique combinations of what drives the behaviour of every human on the planet.

-The process we take our clients through is to identify which of the fourteen specifically make up their top three highest values is beyond the scope of this post but suffice to say not all fourteen can be your highest priorities.
-Some will inherently be more important to you than others.
+At Kaibizzen, the process we take our clients through is to identify which of the 14 specifically make up their top three highest values.
+Some of these priorities will inherently be higher than others, so needless to say, not all 14 can be your highest priority.

-Because many of us are so conditioned to live lives that are incongruent with our highest priorities, often we’re doing activities which we think are aligned with our highest priorities, but aren’t truly aligned.
+Because many of us are so conditioned to live lives that are incongruent with our highest priorities, often we’re doing activities which we think are aligned with our highest priorities, but are not.

-Here are two really simple ways to identify activities you’re performing which are out of alignment.
+Here are two simple tactics we use at Kaibizzen to help clients identify activities which are out of alignment with their highest values.

-ANY activity you’re telling yourself you ‘should’ do, is not congruent with your highest priorities.
+Anyactivity you’re doing because you’re telling yourself you ‘should’ do it is not congruent with your highest priorities.

 If spending time with your birth family leaves you feeling drained, then your relationship with your birth family is not high in your values.